artem-zborovskyi-532/artem-zborovskyi-532/README.md

 </div>

 # WARNING:
-for examinations (e.g. formative assessments, mock exams and actual exams), look at source file (-SF) repositories, as regular ones are not always the final version of the solution.
+For examinations (e.g. formative assessments, mock exams and actual exams),

+look at source file (-SF) repositories,

+as regular ones are not always the final version of the solution.